noya2012/collatz-prof1/coq_prj1/readme.md

 ### Upper Bound Theorems
 - `superposition_bound`: Unifies the upper bound properties of three patterns.
 - `combined_sequence_bound`: Provides a unified upper bound for any valid sequence.
+- `combined_sequence_bound_optimized`: Demonstrates that the Collatz sequence, under these patterns, has controlled growth.
 - The importance of these theorems lies in their restriction of the growth range of sequences, providing a foundation for proving that sequences eventually converge.

 ## 2. Continuity Theorem Group